-

 #8 North Carolina v.
 Alford

-In this episode we re-argue the Supreme Court case North Carolina v.
-Alford.
 HA was charged with First-Degree Murder, a capital offense in North Carolina.
 There was a lot of evidence against him, so his lawyer recommended he plead guilty.
-HA ultimately agreed to plead guilty to Second-Degree Murder, but when he went before the…
+HA ultimately agreed to plead guilty to Second-Degree Murder, but when he went before the judge, HA testified he didn’t commit the crime and was only pleading guilty to avoid the death penalty.
+He was convicted and sentenced to 30 years in prison.
+He later appealed, stating that he had been coerced into the guilty plea because of the prospect of the death penalty.

 -